e-gov/eIDAS-Node/eIDAS-Client.md

 - greatly reduce integration costs
 - minimal or no programming needed

+To whom?

+All organisations, public or private, who wish to connect

 eIDAS Client sits between eIDAS infrastructure and you e-service (see figure)
 - talking SAML towards eIDAS Connector
 - and extremely simple HTTPS/JSON towards your e-service